bjornhol/furry-bear/README.md

 To run
 ------

-You need to add RavenDB connection string and Memcached endpoint/credentials.
+You need to add a RavenDB connection string and Memcached endpoint/credentials.